jbrannigan/FamilyTreeEditor/README.md

 # Family Tree Editor

-This is a web-based React application for visualizing and editing the Family Trees.
+This is a web-based React application for visualizing and editing Family Trees.

 ## Features